Women Leadership in Law

 Attorney, Panish Shea & Boyle LLP

 Deborah S. Chang is an attorney with the firm of Panish Shea & Boyle LLP.
 She was on the trial teams that obtained a landmark $160,500,000 verdict for a brain injury in Las Vegas, the two largest wrongful death verdicts in California in 2014, and four of the top 25 verdicts in California in both 2014 and 2015 – including the largest verdicts received in North County, San Diego (Vista) and Imperial County (El Centro).
 Deborah has recently been named by Daily Journal as one of the Top Plaintiff Lawyers in California for 2018 & 2017, one of the Top Women Lawyers in California for 2018, 2017 and 2016 as well as one of the Top 100 Lawyers in California for 2017.
-She was also recently selected by National Law Journal as one out of only nine women trial lawyers from throughout the country who are finalists for this year’s inaugural “Elite Women of the Plaintiffs Bar” category.
+She was also recently named among the 2018 “Elite Women of the Plaintiffs Bar” by National Law Journal, only nine women trial lawyers from throughout the country were selected for inclusion in this year’s inaugural category.

 Deborah is the recipient of the 2014 Consumer Attorneys of California (“CAOC”) Consumer Attorney of the Year Award, and was a finalist for the award in 2012, 2016, and 2017.
 In 2017, CAOC Women’s Caucus honored her with its Consumer Advocate of the Year Award for her outstanding commitment to furthering the education and careers of women trial lawyers.
 Deborah is a member of the Los Angeles chapter of the American Board of Trial Advocates (“ABOTA”) where she serves on the Executive Committee, is a National Board Member and is also a Fellow of the ABOTA Foundation (Legacy-Ratifier).
 She serves on the Executive Committee (2nd Vice President and Membership Chair) of the CAOC, and was the Education Chair for 2017.
 Deborah is a Fellow with the Litigation Counsel of America (LCA), a trial lawyer honorary society composed of less than one-half of one percent of American lawyers, and is listed in Best Lawyers in America and Super Lawyers for Southern California.